adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 ## Administrivia

-* Meeting details: We shall meet three times per month starting the month of Feburary until the month of April.
-Each meeting will usually take place on tuesday or thursday after class (12:20pm).
+* Meeting details: We shall meet three times per month on the month of Feburary, and meet one to two times during the month of March and April.
+Meetings will usually take place after class on tuesday or thursday around 12:20pm or through discord.
+Each meeting-minutes documet can summarize an aggregation of smaller discussions had over discord or in-person, which could happen over the course of several days.
 Depending on availability these times and dates can be changed.

 ## Development Methodology